pyta-uoft/website/index.md

 ### Missing format argument key (W1303) {#W1303}

-This error occurs when a format string that uses named fields does not receive required keywords.
-In the following example, we should assign three values for `last_name`, `first_name` and `age`.
+This error occurs when a format string that uses named fields does not receive the required keywords.
+In the following example, we should assign three values for `last_name`, `first_name`, and `age`.

 ~~~~ {include="W1303_missing_format_argument_key"}
 ~~~~